-So Paul gave them what they pled for: the privilege of sharing in a ministry to the Lord's people.
-At the beginning of December we at KCC give away our offerings to different organizations of the Lord's people.
-Our church money does just this, and we enjoy that.
+So Paul gave them what they longed for: the privilege of sharing in a ministry to the Lord's people.
+In November we at KCC gave our offerings to different organizations of the Lord's people.
+Our church money does just this.
 We do understand this as a ministry to the Lord's people.
+We enjoy that.
 In the kingdom of God, it is a privilege worth pursuing.